Ms. Jillian Alfred (M.S. '13)

 Sikorsky Aircraft, a Lockheed Martin Corporation Company

 Dr. Bernhard graduated from the University of the Witwatersrand (in Johannesburg South Africa) with A B.Sc.
 (Aeronautical Engineering) in 1992 and from the University of Maryland with a Ph.D. in Aerospace Engineering in 2000.
 His research was on smart rotor technology including hover testing of blades with active tips, active twist and trailing edge flaps.
 He holds 5 patents, has authored 12 peer reviewed Journal Articles and over 20 Conference papers.
-He has also won numerous awards including most recently being inducted into the Univ. of Maryland Aerospace Dept. Academy of Distinguished Alumni (2023), the Vertical Flight Society Technical Fellow (2021), Lockheed Martin Nova Award (2016) and the American Helicopter Society Grover Bell Award (2016).
+He has also won numerous awards including most recently being elected as Associate Fellow of AIAA, and prior to that Technical Fellow of the Vertical Flight Society Technical Fellow and the Lockheed Martin Nova Award.

-Outside of work, Andy is an avid private pilot (and flew his Cessna 182 to Oshkosh Air Venture with his 4 year old son, Andy4 in 2021 & 2022), is a now recreational (and former competitive) cyclist; and has restarted playing competitive water polo in 2021 (having previously played at the University of Maryland).
+Outside of work, Andy is an avid private pilot (and has flown with his now 7 year old son to Oshkosh and raced the EAA Venture Cup 3 times, and routinely watches Cape Canaveral rocket launches several thousand feet above Titusville) is a now recreational (and former competitive) cyclist; and has restarted playing competitive water polo in (having previously played at the University of Maryland).
 He also coaches boys (incl., Andy 4) U8 soccer and U8 baseball.

 Naval Air Warfare Center Aircraft Division